 We encourage all people in Lichfield, regardless of ability to age well.
 As a nation we have an ageing population- Whilst this is a positive outcome from improved health care and standards of living, our ageing populations are also costing our services millions of pounds due to inactivity.
 Of the 134,200 people living in Lichfield, 20% are over 65 years which is more than the National average.
 0.7% of the population have been diagnosed with dementia which is around 660 people.
 We provide a wide range of programmes to encourage active ageing in Lichfield including walking sports, unlimited swimming for the over 75s and activities for those with dementia and their carers.

-Walking football is a much slower version of the beautiful game, sessions are taken by a qualified football coach in a informal and fun environment.
+Walking football is a much slower version of the beautiful game, sessions are taken by a qualified and first aid trained football coach in a informal and fun environment.

 Whether you used to play regularly or havent played since school.
 If you fancy having fun, making friends and keeping active then walking netball is for you.

-As well as having a great time socialising and having fun, the benefits on the body from walking netball have shown to lower heart rate and blood pressure, less fat, more muscle, and better mobility and at just £1 per person whats stopping you?
+As well as having a great time socialising and having fun, the benefits on the body from walking netball have shown to lower heart rate and blood pressure, less fat, more muscle, and better mobility and at just £3 per person whats stopping you!

 As part of Dementia Awareness week in May our active communities team and local PCSOs delivered an Xplorer specifically targetting those with dementia and their families.

 The markers were in reaching distance placed along paths so participants could access easily.
 We also had a dementia outreach worker attend who managed to speak to a few members of the general public and provide information to those with questions about dementia.

 We are looking to deliver other dementia friendly sessions such as swimming and gym classes.
 Please email Julia.firstname.lastname@example.org for more information.